zinccat/CoughAnalyzer/README.md

 Check `notebooks/EDA.ipynb` for EDA

-To add background noise to the audio, run `add_noise.py`, which will populate a new directory called "data_w_noise" that adds background noise to the original wav files.

-To add background noise to the audio, run `add_noise.py`with different optional flags for adding different types of noises.
+To add background noise to the audio, run `src/data/add_noise.py`with different optional flags for adding different types of noises.
 If you add no flags, then it will just add white noise at level 0.01.

 `--pink True` to add pink noise.
 Default is False